cdlhub/documentation/md/DataConversionComponents.md

 ```

 [Return to top](#dataconversioncomponents)
+---
 <a id="fmsummaryxref"></a>
-## fm summary xref
+### fm summary xref
-The gulsummaryxref binary is a cross reference file which determines how losses from fmcalc output are summed together into at various summary levels in summarycalc.
+The fm summary xref binary is a cross reference file which determines how losses from fmcalc output are summed together at various summary levels by summarycalc.
 It is required by summarycalc and must have the following location and filename;

 * input/fmsummaryxref.bin